4db83/Issues-with-HLWs-natural-rate-Code/README.md

-### Replication files for Buncic, D. (2021) "On a standard Method for Measuring the Natural Rate of Interest"
+### Replication files for Buncic (2021) "On a standard Method for Measuring the Natural Rate of Interest"
 <!-- Replication files for Buncic, D. (2021) "On a standard Method for Measuring the Natural Rate of Interest" -->

 This repo contains estimation files in **Matlab** and **R** to replicate the results in Buncic (2021) "*On a standard Method for Measuring the Natural Rate of Interest*".